-The Contractor shall have written policies for the detection, control and disposition of contraband.
+The Contractor shall have written policies for the detection, control, and disposition of contraband.
 The policy must include provisions for resident and visitor searches.
-The policy must include procedures for searches of the facility, residents and others on the premises.
+The policy must include procedures for searches of the facility, residents, and others on the premises.
+These policies must be consistently followed to maintain a drug & alcohol-free facility at all times.